 Sometimes, it's necessary to place a crown on a front tooth.
 A front tooth crown is usually made of tooth-colored materials like porcelain or ceramic and shouldn’t affect your bite or teeth’s natural appearance.
 In fact, today’s front tooth crowns should make your smile look beautiful, sparkling, and natural.
 Here, we’ll go over the key facts about front dental crowns as well as the proper care.

 Medically Reviewed By Colgate Global Scientific Communications

 Reasons for Crowning a Front Tooth

 There are several situations in which you might need a dental crown placed on one of your front teeth.
 In most cases, front teeth receive crowns for restoration purposes.
 Occasionally, people request crowns for cosmetic reasons.

 Most commonly, a tooth is fitted with a crown for the following reasons:

 - The tooth has suffered severe damage, such as a large crack.

 - It is broken.

-Natural-colored crowns are carefully matched so they won't look out of place next to your natural teeth.
-However, before you have your crown placed, consider the color of your other teeth.
-If you feel they need to be whitened, it’s best to have this done before the crown is color matched.
-If the crown is matched to your teeth before you have them whitened, your crown will look darker than the rest of your teeth, because crowns are resistant to whitening, according to the American Dental Association.
+Your dental professional will carefully match your crown to your natural teeth so it won't look out of place among your other teeth.
+But it’s important to note that crowns are resistant to whitening, according to the American Dental Association.
+So if you feel your teeth need a whitening treatment, it’s best to do this before your crown is placed.
+If the crown is matched to your teeth before you have them whitened, your crown will look darker than the rest of your teeth.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.